spartucus/zksync_with_notes/docs/Procedure.md

    - what's commitment and proof in ZKRollup?
    - what's state hash and verify key?
    - when transaction done on Layer2, the balance updated immediately, does this mean are there no double-spent issues?
+   - what's witness and pub data?
+   - Is pub data same as parameters?
+   - What're the differences between `CircuitAccount` in `core/lib/crypto/src/circuit/account.rs` and `AccountWitness`/`AccountContent` in `core/lib/circuit/src/account.rs`?
+   - If we write Rust circuits, how do we write same logic code of solidity?
+   - And how could we test circuit to see if it is right?

 1. Witness